hanishkvc/prgs-covid-cowin_vaccine_check/README.rst

 Multifile version
 ---------------------

+User can enter the name of the state they want to search for, the vaccine they want, along with the date for which they want to check vaccine slot availability.

-NOTE: This is a syncronised serialised version, so it takes more time to show the results of the search.
+NOTE: This is a syncronised serialised version, so it takes some time to show the results of the search.

 From your local machine